-3.8.2 Potential Development Areas
+3.7.2 Potential Development Areas

 Sections 9 and 10 of the study sets out the results of an assessment of suitability for a wide range of sites around Westhill.
-This assessment included Cadgerford/Backhill (identified as site 24) which was one of ten potential development sites categorised as 'most suitable' (see extract below).
+This assessment included Damhead, Cadgerford and Backhill (identified as part of site 23 and 24) which was one of ten potential development sites categorised as 'most suitable' (see extract below).
 In general the sites identified were to the south and east of Westhill and due to their proximity to employment, retail and transport capacity were considered to be the most sustainable areas for development.
 In addition, the top ten sites were scored highly for their "potential ability to enhance the spatial structure of Westhill".